Payroll in Spain: what entrepreneurs need to know (part two)

 Leave and benefits paid by the state

-There are a number of instances of paid leave for which the company is not liable: these are benefits paid directly by the state to employees, such as maternity (16 weeks), paternity (12 weeks from 2020) or clinical risk during pregnancy.
+There are a number of paid leaves that are not paid for by the company, but are benefits paid directly by the state to employees, such as maternity leave (16 weeks) or pregnancy risk leave.

 Holidays